Cooper Mountain Community Plan

 The Beaverton City Council must approve all Comprehensive Plan and zone changes.

-The city will likely not act on annexation requests and allow development until after the planning process is complete.
+The Community Plan project is expected to take three years to complete.
+The city will likely not act on annexation requests and allow development until after the process is complete.